abbyssoul/libstyxe/README.md

 ```

 The library has one external dependency: [libsolace](https://github.com/abbyssoul/libsolace).
-Please make sure it is installed and avaliable in the build path before building the project.
+Please make sure it is installed and available in the build path before building the project.

 ## Building the project
 ```shell